 The subjective sensation of a tactile perception, whose first manifestation is the perception of the double: the sensation of being contained within ‟something” which is impossible to touch physically, a sort of very pleasant wadded cocoon.
-Afterwards, during out of body experiences, there is the perception of touching the ground one walks on, and the perception of objects that one touches.
+Afterward, during out-of-body experiences, there is the perception of touching the ground one walks on, and the perception of objects that one touches.
 In that type of experience, one has veritable sensations of touch.
-There are also thermal sensations: coldness, heat or warmth, and sensations of pressure or lightness.
-An acute sensation of the void.
+There are also thermal sensations: coldness, heat or warmth, sensations of pressure or lightness, and sensation of void.

 10. Subjective sensation of time.

 Certain experiences make one lose the notion of time.
-Most often, they seem to last for a shorter period of time than they actually do.
-For example, a session of an hour and a half can be perceived as lasting three quarters of an hour.
+Most often, they seem to last for a shorter time than they actually do.
+For example, a session of an hour and a half can be perceived as lasting three-quarters of an hour.

-Occasionally, one can live through an experience which seems to last a rather long time, while in fact it only lasted several seconds in real time.
+Occasionally, one can live through an experience that seems to last a rather long time, while in fact it only lasted several seconds in real-time.
 That occurs mainly during half-sleep.

 All those phenes, and some potentially undetected ones (for example the phene of the voice which could correspond to auditory thought) are, of course, connected to one another.
 When one specific phene is stimulated, one can experience sensations connected to another phene.

-Moreover, there is a third sensory system which has been called up to now ‟psychic centers” or chakras.
+Moreover, there is a third sensory system that has been called up to now ‟psychic centers” or chakras.
 That system is connected to the phenic system.
 The third sensorial system corresponds to consciousness.
-It is possible that those psychic centers or chakras are, to a certain degree, organs of consciousness.
+Those psychic centers or chakras may be, to a certain degree, organs of consciousness.

 8 - How can I produce phenomena of visions?